savashn/ecewo-docs/src/content/docs/docs/cookie.md

 description: Documentation of Ecewo — A minimalist and easy-to-use web framework for C
 ---

-Ecewo offers a `cookie` API to get or set a cookie:
+Ecewo offers a `cookie.h` to get or set a cookie:
 - `get_cookie()` to get the `Cookie` header
 - `set_cookie()` to set a `Cookie` header.